 Blackmail is demanding something from someone and then gaining from this demand.
-The demand must be unwarranted and ‘with menaces' a threat from the blackmailer to do something for not agreeing to the demand.
+The demand must be unwarranted and ‘with menaces'.
+This means a threat from the blackmailer to do something for not agreeing to the demand.
 The threat doesn't have to be something illegal and doesn't even have to be true.
-An example would be demanding £200 from someone in order to refrain from telling the world of their past adultery, previous criminal record or adultery.
+An example would be demanding £200 from someone in order to refrain from telling the world of their past adultery or previous criminal record.

 The demand and the "menaces" attached can be made either expressly or can be implied.

 There is a defence if the demand is made on reasonable grounds and the threat is a proper way to make the demand.
 This exists to cover those chasing legal debts such as banks when they send letters threatening repossession of a home unless they get paid.
 What amounts to a reasonable ground will depend upon the circumstances of the particular case.